magento/merchdocs/src/sales-channels/asc/price-rule-examples.md

 | 2. $2 off sale products | 2 | Yes |
 | 3.
 5% off all products | 3 | No |

 In this scenario, rules #1 and #2 would apply to the eligible products.
 Rule #3 would only apply to eligible products not contained within Rule #2.
-This is because it has a lower priority than #2 and Discard Subsequent Rules is set to Yes.
+This is because it has a lower priority than #2 and Discard Subsequent Rules is set to `Yes`.
 So, the eligible products in the sale category would receive 10% off and $2 off their Amazon listing price.

 ### Applying two standard price rules